 Having spent a fair amount of time reading travel blogs (and contributing to my own), I’ve found a few things that just don’t seem right or just don’t sit well with me.
-It’s nothing against travel blogging.
-After all, that would be highly hypocritical (and I’ve never been called a hypocrite).
+It’s nothing against travel blogging–after all, that would be highly hypocritical (and, of course, I’ve never been called a hypocrite).
 There are just a few peculiarities within the travel blogging community and I reckon it’s best to get my thoughts out in the open before somebody gets hurt.

 Twitter is, of course, one of the major tools bloggers use to promote their websites and posts.
 We spend hours upon hours watching our feed, tweeting our lives away.
 From things as pointless as a bowl of cornflakes for breakfast to relaying the meaning of life in 140 characters, we love all things Twitter.

 It wasn’t until I actually had a purpose for tweeting that I fell in love with it.
 I’ve tried using it in the past, for my own personal use, but it just didn’t stick.
 When I opened my account, its true value became apparent and I started tweeting on a regular basis.
 I tweeted about the cornflakes (well, not really) and other indiscriminate oddments.
 After developing a rapport with a number of my fellow tweeps I began to feel comfortable letting my followers know where I was and what I was doing.
 Considering I’ve never met any of these folks before, the whole idea of exposing ones life to a bunch of strangers is a bit disturbing.